Actinides in the environment

-Ingested low-fired oxides and soluble salts such as nitrate can be absorbed into the blood stream.
-If they are inhaled then it is possible for the solid to dissolve and leave the lungs.
-Hence, the dose to the lungs will be lower for the soluble form.

 Actinium

-Actinium can be naturally found in traces in uranium ore as 227Ac, an α and β emitter with half-life 21.773 years.
+Actinium can be found naturally in traces in uranium ore as 227Ac, an α and β emitter with half-life 21.773 years.
 Uranium ore contains about 0.2 mg of actinium per ton of uranium.
 It is more commonly made in milligram amounts by neutron irradiation of 226Ra in a nuclear reactor.
 Natural actinium almost exclusively consists of one isotope, 227Ac, with only minute traces of other shorter-lived isotopes (225Ac and 228Ac) occurring in other decay chains.

 Thorium

 In India, a large amount of thorium ore can be found in the form of monazite in placer deposits of the Western and Eastern coastal dune sands, particularly in the Tamil Nadu coastal areas.
 The residents of this area are exposed to a naturally occurring radiation dose ten times higher than the worldwide average.

 Occurrence

 Thorium is found at low levels in most rocks and soils, where it is about three times more abundant than uranium and about as abundant as lead.
-On average, soil commonly contains approximately 6 parts per million (ppm) thorium.
+On average, soil commonly contains around 6 parts per million (ppm) thorium.
 Thorium occurs in several minerals; the most common is the rare earth-thorium-phosphate mineral monazite, which contains up to 12% thorium oxide.
 Several countries have substantial deposits.
 232Th decays very slowly (its half-life is about three times the age of the Earth).
 Other isotopes of thorium occur in the thorium and uranium decay chains.
 These are shorter-lived and hence much more radioactive than 232Th, though on a mass basis they are negligible.